Lasorda, fiery Hall of Fame Dodgers manager, dies at 93 - WHIZ News

 Lasorda returned in 1948 and once struck out 25 in a 15-inning game.
 In his next two starts, he struck out 15 and 13, gaining the attention of the Dodgers, who drafted him from the Phillies.
 He played in Panama and Cuba before making his major league debut on Aug.
 5, 1954, for the Brooklyn Dodgers.
 Although he didn’t play in the 1955 World Series, he won a ring as a member of the team.

-Lasorda took over and his gregarious personality was in stark contrast to his restrained predecessor.
-Lasorda was known for his enthusiasm and outspoken opinions about players.
+Lasorda’s gregarious personality was in stark contrast to his restrained predecessor.
+He was known for his enthusiasm and outspoken opinions about players.
 He would jump around and pump his arms in the air after Dodgers victories and embrace players in the dugout after home runs or other good plays.

 In L.A., Lasorda found many of the players he had managed in the minors, including Steve Garvey, Ron Cey, Davey Lopes, Bill Russell, Bobby Valentine and Bill Buckner.